-These are made 90mm wide diameter by 100mm high.
+These stackable sieves are made 90mm wide in diameter by 100mm high.
 Made with Australian Standards grade PVC material.
 Laboratory grade polyester mesh screen.
 These will hold out under extreme use in the laboratory and prolonged exposure to the outdoors in the UV and saltwater environment.
-Also they are impervious to chemicals like bleach, chlorine etc.
+Also, they are impervious to chemicals like bleach, chlorine etc.

 Some of the many uses of sieves:

-When doing water changes make sure you run your waste water through on of our sieves so you capture and save all your copepods in your marine aquarium before discarding water.
+When doing water changes make sure you run your waste water through one of our sieves so you capture and save all your copepods in your marine aquarium before discarding water.

 Culturing Rotifers and Copepods.
 Start by pouring your culture water (i.e. rotifers) through the sieve.
 Then rinse the organisms with water with the same parameters as your culture water into a smaller container, so you end up with a denser culture.
 Feed them directly to your corals and fish fry.